lucasbak/kafka-spark-streaming/README.md

   A similar [issue][hive-spark] has been opened for Hive and corrected for Spark 1.5.3 and 1.6.0.
 No issue opened for HBase now.
   As a work around, the spark job fetches delegation token it self for interacting with HBase.

-  This posts assumes that you job user submitter is already created and his keytab deployed on every worker node and have hbase-site.xml  amd core-site.xml files on every node of your cluster with read permission for everyone. spark is configured and works in yarn cluster mode
+  This posts assumes that you job user submitter is already created and his keytab deployed on every worker node and have hbase-site.xml  and core-site.xml files on every node of your cluster with read permission for everyone. spark is configured and works in yarn cluster mode

 - Run the command
     ```bash
-    echo password | kinit tester@REALM.COM {
+    kinit tester@REALM.COM
     /usr/hdp/current/spark-client/bin/spark-submit \
     --master yarn-cluster \
     /root/kafka_spark_streaming-1.0-jar-with-dependencies.jar \